Celebrating with Fireworks? Make Sure You Celebrate Safely

 View this post on Instagram

 No need to play with danger this 4th of July, enjoy one of the many public displays.
 Thousands end up in emergency rooms due to fireworks…even sparklers burn at 1,200 degree…nearly three times hotter than your oven.
 Don’t let this be you. #ocfirefighters @ocsheriff #besafe

-- There were an estimated 900 emergency department-treated injuries associated with sparklers and 400 with bottle rockets.
+- In 2021, there were an estimated 1,500 emergency department-treated injuries associated with firecrackers and 1,100 involving sparklers.

-- The parts of the body most often injured were hands and fingers (an estimated 30 percent); legs (an estimated 23 percent); eyes (an estimated 15 percent); head, face, and ears (an estimated 15 percent); and arms (an estimated 10 percent).
+- In 2021, the parts of the body most often injured by fireworks were hands and fingers (an estimated 31 percent of injuries) along with head, face, and ears (an estimated 21 percent).